-Name of Beneficial Owner Shares Beneficially Owned Prior to Stock and SynDECS Offerings Shares Included in Stock Offering Shares Beneficially Owned After Stock Offering Percentage of Shares Owned after Stock Offering Shares Underlying Securities Expected to be Sold in the SynDECS Offering Shares Beneficially Owned After Termination of Forward Purchase Contracts Percentage of Shares Beneficially Owned After Termination of Forward Purchase Contracts Security Capital and its subsidiary 34,273,236 23,203,712 22,789,524(1) 40.8%(2) 7,200,000 3,869,524 6.9%(2)
+Shares of our Common Stock Beneficially e of Shares of our Beneficially Owned Name of Beneficial Owner Shares of our Common Stock Beneficially Owned Before Offering Shares of our Common Stock to be Sold in Offering Owned After Offering and Share Settlement of Forward Sale Agreements(1) Before Offering After Offering and Share Settlement of Forward Sale Agreements(1) Security Capital and its subsidiary 34,273,236 23,203,712 3,869,524(1) 56.6% 6.9%(2)

-- (1) Shares Benefically Owned After Stock Offering includes: - o 11,720,000 shares of our common stock that are the subject of forward sale agreements between Security Capital and affiliates of certain of the underwriters named in the prospectus supplement for the stock offering; - o 8,280,000 shares of our common stock (including up to 1,080,000 shares subject to an over-allotment option) that are the subject of forward contracts between a subsidiary of Security Capital and Citibank, N.A. and an affiliate of UBS Securities, LLC in connection with the SynDECS offering; and - o 2,789,524 shares of our common stock subject to the over-allotment option granted to the underwriters in the stock offering. - (2) Based on the number of shares outstanding as of June 11, 2003, after giving effect to the stock repurchase, described below.
+- (1) Shares of our Common Stock Beneficially Owned After Offering and Share Settlement of Forward Sale Agreements assumes: - o the sale by Security Capital of 6,876,832 shares of our common stock through the underwriters named herein; - o the sale by Security Capital of 11,720,000 shares of our common stock upon settlement of the forward sale agreements between Security Capital and certain of the underwriters named herein; - o the sale by Security Capital of 7,200,000 shares of our common stock (which does not include 1,080,000 shares subject to an over-allotment option) upon settlement of the forward contracts between a subsidiary of Security Capital and Citibank, N.A. and UBS AG, London Branch in connection with the concurrent offering of SynDECS, described below; - o the repurchase by us of 4,606,880 shares directly from Security Capital; - o the 2,789,524 shares of our common stock subject to the over-allotment option granted to the underwriters in this offering, and the 1,080,000 shares subject to the over-allotment option granted to the underwriters in the concurrent SynDECS offering are not sold. - (2) Based on the number of shares outstanding as of June 11, 2003, after giving effect to our stock repurchase, described below.